jump-dev/JuMP.jl/docs/src/manual/models.md

  2. An optimizer, which is used to solve the problem
     ```jldoctest models_backends
     julia> b.optimizer
-    MOIB.LazyBridgeOptimizer{GLPK.Optimizer}
+    MOIB.LazyBridgeOptimizer{HiGHS.Optimizer}
     with 0 variable bridges
     with 0 constraint bridges
     with 0 objective bridges
-    with inner model A GLPK model
+    with inner model A HiGHS model with 0 columns and 0 rows.
     ```

 !!! info